 Material

 Japanese knives are traditionally made with a type of carbon steel called Hagane (鋼).
 The blades are forged in multiple layers, with a brittle carbon steel core and a softer iron steel outer layer.
-This combination results in an extremely sharp edge, similar to a Japanese sword.
+This combination produces an extremely sharp edge, similar to a Japanese sword.
 Hagane is not as hard as stainless steel and can chip from tough fish bones and rust from residual bits of food or droplets of water on the blade.
-Thus, professional chefs rigorously maintain their knives to avoid dull and rust.
+Thus, professional chefs rigorously maintain their knives to avoid dullness and rust.

 Bevel

 Western knives, on the other hand, are double-beveled.
 Most double-beveled blades have a V-shaped blade edge.
-While not made for high precision cuts, it’s much easier to sharpen.
+While not made for high-precision cuts, it’s much easier to sharpen.

 Varieties of Japanese Knives